Haiku: Saying more with a few words.

 water’s sound.

-Basho's poem, Old Pond, may not refer to an actual pond, but it is a metaphor for himself or his subconscious mind.
+Basho's poem, Old Pond, may not refer to an actual pond but is used as a metaphor for himself or his subconscious mind.

-In the poem's second line, the frog leaps into the pond, which may be interpreted as an interruption in Basho's thoughts, perhaps during one of his travels across Japan, where he draws inspiration for his poetry.
+In the poem's second line, the frog's leap into the pond may be interpreted as an interruption in Basho's thoughts, perhaps during one of his travels across Japan, where he draws inspiration for his poetry.

-The poem's last verse, 'water's sound', may be seen as a refreshing moment for Basho.
+The poem's last verse, 'water's sound', can be interpreted as a moment of refreshment for Basho.

 The splash caused by the frog as it jumps into the water is music to the poet's ears, a much-needed distraction from his tiredness or exhausted thoughts.

-The Haiku has influenced English poetry in countries such as Britain, America, and Australia.
+The Haiku has influenced English poetry in Britain, America, and Australia.

-Ezra Pound, an American postmodern poet, wrote a poem in 1913 titled In a Station of the Metro, using this style.
+Ezra Pound, an American postmodern poet, wrote a poem in 1913 titled In a Station of the Metro, in this style.

 Pound wrote the poem based on his experience in an underground metro station in Paris.
 The station was so busy that he only caught a glimpse of the faces that moved past him hurriedly.
 Pound compared the faces to ghostly apparitions.